CursorCult/_benchmark_TDD/python/README.md

 # Python benchmarks

 Each directory is a benchmark case.
+Currently available cases:
+- `simple_add`: Basic function addition, no explicit TDD prompt.
+- `simple_add_prompted`: Basic function addition, with explicit TDD instructions in the prompt.
+- `stack_ds`: More complex data structure implementation (Stack).

 All cases must run for an aggregate score.